champso1/ColSim/README.md

 # ColSim

 ColSim (Collision Simulation) is a library/simulation tool that allows computation of the cross section of physical processes and generation of events.
-Thprogram is specifically aimed at processes at the hadron colliders (like the LHC in CERN).
+The program is specifically aimed at processes at the hadron colliders (like the LHC in CERN).

 ## Building